eucalyptus/euca-demo/doc/setup-poc8-manual-sudo.md

 4. (NC): Start the Node Controller and Eucanetd services

-    Expect failure messages due to missing keys.
+    Expect messages about missing keys.
 This will be corrected when the nodes are registered.

     ```bash
     sudo service eucalyptus-nc start